sharvanath/kromium/index.md

 # Kromium
-**Kromium is currently in development and has no release.
+**Kromium is currently in development and is in pre-release.
 The licensing is also not final but current version is under [Apache license](https://www.apache.org/licenses/LICENSE-2.0)**

 ## What is Kromium?